LaihoE/Python-demoparser/readme.md

 - First and last ticks often have many NaN values.
 For example if player isn't connected this happens.
 - Game events have lots of information.
 Look there first.
 - Exact granade trajectories are currently not supported.
 What you can find is where the granade was thrown from ("weapon_fire" event) and where it detonated (for example "hegrenade_detonate" event).
 Detonate event also includes coordinates but the weapon fire does not.
+- Parser early exits when biggest wanted tick is reached

 ## Why yet another parser?